Romea/romea-ros2-localisation-msgs/README.md

 | `RESET` | The localisation process has been reset |
 | `ABORTED` | The localisation process has stopped because it cannot provide a valid estimate |

-This status is used by localisation nodes and helpers to expose the state of the filter lifecycle.
+This status is used by localisation nodes and helpers to expose the state of the localisation lifecycle.

 ## 5) Notes